 - pain or numbness in the back, shoulders, neck, or jaw

 A heart attack is a serious medical emergency.
 People should call 911 immediately if they think that they or someone else is having a heart attack.

 Doctors will attempt to open the blocked artery and restore blood flow to the heart.
 The exact type of treatment will depend on the location of the blockage, the person’s overall health status, and the amount of time that has elapsed since the heart attack began.

 A stroke occurs when something restricts or completely blocks blood flow to part of the brain.

 Strokes often cause numbness in one arm, leg, or side of the face.
-Other symptoms of a stroke include:
+Other

 - a sudden, severe headache